Have you been up to see the eagles?

 One of the very first day trips I made after moving to Seattle was up to the Skagit River in January to see the eagles.
 I’d relocated from Wisconsin, a state where small flocks of bald eagles commonly gathered along fish-bearing rivers in winter.
 So off I went, expecting to see a dozen or so of these grand, majestic birds.

-Was I ever surprised.
-My sister and I counted more than 100 eagles that day, and that tally was from the river bank.
-Get in a boat to float down the river and you could possibly see even more.
+Was I ever surprised!
+My sister and I counted more than 100 eagles that day from the river bank.
+Get in a boat to float down the river and you’ll possibly see even more.

-There are literally hundreds of them, all American Bald Eagles, all looking for one thing – a tasty bite of spawning salmon.
-The Upper Skagit River in Washington’s Cascade foothills hosts the largest concentration of bald eagles in the continental United States.
+There are literally hundreds of them, all American Bald Eagles, all looking for one thing–a tasty bite of spawning salmon.
+The Upper Skagit River in Washington’s North Cascades foothills hosts the largest concentration of bald eagles in the continental United States.
 They’re not here in such numbers year-round–this is a winter gathering of birds (November – January) who will then go on to spend the breeding season dispersed throughout western North America.

 How to See the Skagit Eagles